Pant a "bundle of talent" in batting but in "cradle of wicket-keeping": Kirmani | Sports-Games

 The former India wicket-keeper, who is the brand ambassador of 'Widex India', was in the city to inaugurate a 'Sound Centre for Hearing Care'.

 Offering some wicket-keeping tips to Pant, Kirmani said, ''He (Pant) has to have basic correct technique in wicket-keeping, which is not there.
-The ability of a keeper is judged only when he stands up to the stumps. ''He can keep to fastest bowler in the world, because you have enough time, distance is enough, time where you can see the swing, bounce of the ball and accordingly you can move.
-You can anticipate and collect,” said Kirmani who has played 88 Tests and 49 ODIs between 1976 and 1986.
+The ability of a keeper is judged only when he stands up to the stumps. ''He can keep to fastest bowlers in the world, because you have enough time, distance is enough, you can see the swing, bounce of the ball and accordingly you can move.
+You can anticipate and collect,'' said Kirmani who played 88 Tests and 49 ODIs between 1976 and 1986.
 Regarding batting, Kirmani said that Pant will need to play as per the situation, and hoped that the youngster will eventually learn as he is in his 20s.

 Kirmani praised Pant for his efforts in Australia, where he hit 97 in Sydney and 89 not out in a series-clinching effort in Brisbane.